DevonMorris/SICP/chap1/README.md

 Applicative order substitutes the arguments and then applied the procedure.
 It tends to be more efficient and reduces reduntant evaluations.

+## New-If exercise
+Note that the new-if exercise 1.6 uses applicative order execution.
+Which means that it must evaluate its arguments before substitution.
+This leads to a case of infinite recursion, which is bad.